Dimensional models of personality disorders: Five-factor model

 The Five-Factor model of personality, which is the most dominant dimensional model, has been used to conceptualize personality disorders and has received various empirical support.
 Under this approach, extreme levels of the basic personality traits identified by the FFM are what contributes to the maladaptive nature of personality disorders.
 Over 50 published studies supporting this model have been identified, providing much empirical support for this approach.
 Most of these studies examine the relationship between scores on separate measures of Big Five trait and personality disorder symptoms.

 The Five-Factor model was first extended to personality disorders in the early 1990s, when it was established that a satisfactory profile of each personality disorder in the DSM-III-R could be created through various levels of Big Five traits.
 Thomas Widiger and his colleagues have demonstrated that many of the central elements of personality disorders can be explained in terms of Big Five traits – for example, borderline personality disorder is characterized by high levels of hostility, trait anxiety and depression, and vulnerability, all of which are facets of neuroticism.
 This approach also helps to differentiate characteristics of disorders that overlap under the current categorical model, such as avoidant and schizoid personality disorders.
 The Five-Factor-based approach explains much of that overlap as well as the ways in which they are different.
-For example, both are characterized primarily by maladaptive excessive introversion, but antisocial personality disorder also includes high levels of facets of neuroticism (such as self-consciousness, anxiety, and vulnerability), while schizotypal personality disorder includes the addition of low assertiveness.
+For example, both are characterized primarily by maladaptive excessive introversion, but avoidant personality disorder also includes high levels of facets of neuroticism (such as self-consciousness, anxiety, and vulnerability), while schizotypal personality disorder includes the addition of low assertiveness.
 The Five-Factor approach also resolves previous anomalies in factor analyses of personality disorders, which makes it a more explanatory model than the current categorical approach, which only includes three factors (odd-eccentric, dramatic-emotional, and anxious-fearful).

 A prototype diagnostic technique has been developed in which Five-Factor-based prototypes for each disorder were created, based on the aggregated ratings of personality disorder experts.
 These prototypes agree well with DSM diagnostic criteria.
 The Five-Factor prototypes also reflected the high comorbidity rates of personality disorders.
 This is explained by the idea that various other disorders tap into dimensions that overlap with those of the primary diagnosis.